TV-Rename/tvrename/userguide.md

 Below these panels are a series of buttons which allow you to manage the content.
 They are: -

 * {:.no-icon} `Add` - Adds a new show to the list.
 Remember you will need to add folders to for the show separately if you need to monitor it in the "Media Library".
-You don't need to add a folder if you only want to see the shows airdates in the ["When to Watch"](#when-to-watch "go to "When to Watch") tab.
+You don't need to add a folder if you only want to see the shows airdates in the ***[When to Watch](#when-to-watch "go to "When to Watch")*** tab.

 * {:.no-icon} `Edit` - Edit the currently selected show.